merajaprasad/Docker-Compose/Readme.md

 ### Docker Compose File Structure
 A Docker Compose file consists of the following sections:

-1. **Version:** The version of the Docker Compose file format to use.Example: version: '3'
+1. **Version:** The version of the Docker Compose file format to use.
+Example: `version: '3'`
-2. **Services:** The services to run as part of the Docker Compose application.Example:
+2. **Services:** The services to run as part of the Docker Compose application.

+Example:
 ```
 services:
   app: